-Since April 2020 we have been offering webinar to different topics held by STEM teachers.
-We have recorded some of them and will published them on this page.
-This way you can further your professional development any time.
+We have been offering webinars on different topics held by STEM teachers.
+We have recorded some of them and will publish them on this page.
+This way you can further your professional development at any time.
 You find an overview of the upcoming webinars here.

 Microscale chemistry – in a little you can see a lot!

 Microscale chemistry techniques reduce the cost, and the effect on the environment of the chemicals used.
 They are also safer, quicker and engage students more effectively allowing for a more personalised experience.

 This webinar will show several microscale chemistry experiments demonstrating some of the techniques and apparatus used that can be easily transferred to the science classroom as well online teaching to engage and enthuse.

 A colorimeter allows you to find the quantity of a coloured substance in a solution by measuring how much light of a particular wavelength is absorbed by the sample.
 Professionally, this is done with spectrophotometers which are expensive and have the disadvantage of being a true black box.